Niall Bowditch and Kacper Kacprzak (Pic: GoFundMe)

 A GoFundMe campaign launched to support the families of pilot Niall Bowditch and 7-year-old Kacper Kacprzak who were killed in a plane crash in Offaly on Sunday afternoon.

 Bowditch was an experienced pilot and flight instructor and was a regular at the Irish Parachute Club in Clonbullogue, while Kacper was the son of a club member who was one of 16 parachutists that had jumped from the Cessna Caravan aircraft moments before it crashed near Mount Lucas at 3pm on Sunday.

-Allaiouti Hassan set up the GoFundMe page on Monday, May 14 with a €20,000 target, and the campaign had reached its original goal within 24 hours.
+Allaiouti Hassan set up the GoFundMe page on Monday with a €20,000 target, and as of Tuesday lunchtime, it had surpassed that amount.

 Launching the campaign page, Allaiouti said: "We are heartbroken by the loss of two cherished members of our family at the Irish Parachute Club, little Kacper, son of our dear friend and fellow skydiver Kris, and Billy [Niall], a true gentlemen and a thoughtful and great pilot."

 "This is a difficult time for us all.
 I know that our skydiving family and the wider community want to come together and do what we can to support the families affected by this tragic accident.
 I myself have a son the same age as Kacper who loves planes.
 Having met Kacper at the club I know he was such a beautiful boy who would touch anyone’s heart," he continued.